Sambruk/streamflow-core/webclient/readme.md

 Navigate to http://localhost:8000/test/e2e/runner.html

-The test files are located here: `test/e2e/scenarios.js' It uses the mock data located in app/api.
+The test files are located here: `test/e2e/scenarios.js' The default configuration is to run against the live server.
+That makes it a bit fragile.
+Instead, you can use the mock data located in app/api.

 ### Manual Testing